y10k/rims/README.md

   <dt>ip_port</dt>
   <dd>This parameter describes IP port of a server socket to listen(2)
   and accept(2).
 Default is 1430.</dd>

+  <dt>mail_delivery_user</dt>
+  <dd>This parameter describes a special user to deliver mail to any
+  user.
+Password definition of this special user is same to a normal user.</dd>
 </dl>

 ## Mailbox Data